-At the meeting in June 2020, the Transportation Policy Council has approved to develop a Memorandum of Understanding between various agencies on the North Houston Highway Improvement Project.
-The purpose of the Memorandum of Understanding is to articulate the understanding that multiple agencies, including the City of Houston, Harris County, H-GAC's Transportation Policy Council, Metropolitan Transit Authority of Harris County, and Texas Department of Transportation, will work cooperatively in the planning and implementation of the North Houston Highway Improvement Project, to address concerns on community impacts.
+At the TPC meeting in June 2020, Transportation Policy Council approved development of a Memorandum of Understanding (MOU) between various agencies relating to the North Houston Highway Improvement Project (NHHIP).
+The purpose of the MOU was to articulate the understanding that multiple agencies, including H-GAC's TPC, Texas Department of Transportation, City of Houston, Harris County, Harris County Flood Control District, and Metropolitan Transit Authority of Harris County (METRO), will work cooperatively in the planning and implementation of the NHHIP.